keycloak-poc/keycloak/README.md

 # Open Source Identity and Access Management

-Add authentication to applications and secure services with minimum effort.
+Add authentication to adm effort.
 No need to deal with storing users or authenticating users.

 Keycloak provides user federation, strong authentication, user management, fine-grained authorization, and more.